A Survey on Deep Neural Network Pruning-Taxonomy, Comparison, Analysis, and Recommendations: When to Prune

 \subsubsection{Dynamic Sparse Training based Methods}

 A class of the PDT methods (\cite{mocanu2018scalable,dai2019nest,mostafa2019parameter,evci2020rigging,liu2021sparse,lin2020dynamic,dettmers2019sparse}) take randomly initialized sparse network rather than dense network as the input model.
-Subsequently, one common method is pruning a fraction of unimportant weights followed by regrowing the same number of new weights to adjust the sparse architecture.
-By repeating the prune-and-grow cycle during training, this kind of method keeps searching for better sparse architecture, which is classified as dynamic sparse training in \cite{evci2020rigging}.
+Subsequently, a common method involves pruning a fraction of unimportant weights and then regrowing the same number of new weights to adjust the sparse architecture.
+By repeating the prune-and-grow cycle during training, these method keeps searching for better sparse architecture, a process classified as dynamic sparse training in \cite{evci2020rigging}.

-For example, \citet{mocanu2018scalable} propose Sparse Evolutionary Training (\textbf{SET}) that removes the smallest positive and the most negative weights and grow new weights in random locations.
+For example, \citet{mocanu2018scalable} propose Sparse Evolutionary Training (\textbf{SET}) that removes the smallest positive and most negative weights and grows new weights in random locations.
 Instead of pruning a fixed fraction of weights at each redistribution step, such as in SET \cite{mocanu2018scalable}, \citet{mostafa2019parameter} propose Dynamic Sparse Reparameterization (\textbf{DSR}) which uses an adaptive threshold for pruning.
 In addition, DSR \cite{mostafa2019parameter} reallocates weights across layers and does not restrict to the inner-layer weight redistribution in SET \cite{mocanu2018scalable}. \citet{liu2022deep} propose an ensemble method \textbf{FreeTickets} that ensemble sparse subnetworks created by sparse-to-sparse methods.
-Instead of using a random regeneration scheme, \citet{dai2019nest} propose a DNN synthesis tool (\textbf{NeST}) that stars training with a small network, adjust the subnetworks with gradient-based growth and magnitude-based pruning. \citet{evci2020rigging} propose Rigged Lottery (\textbf{RigL}) that actives new connections during training by using gradient magnitude.
-Similarly, \citet{liu2021sparse} propose Gradual Pruning with zero-cost Neuroregeneration (\textbf{GraNet}) to remove connections of networks based on their weight magnitudes and regrow connections of networks based on their gradient.
-They argue that even the weights with zero gradient values indicate the connection importance. \citet{sokar2022dynamic} pioneer to explore dynamic sparse training in Reinforcement Learning (\textbf{RL}). \citet{graesser2022state} systematically investigate some dynamic sparse training methods (such as RigL \cite{evci2020rigging}, SET \cite{mocanu2018scalable}) in RL.
+Rather than using a random regeneration scheme, \citet{liu2021sparse} propose Gradual Pruning with zero-cost Neuroregeneration (\textbf{GraNet}) to remove connections of networks based on their weight magnitudes and regrow connections of networks based on their gradient.
+They argue that even the weights with zero gradient values indicate the connection importance. \citet{sokar2022dynamic} pioneer to explore dynamic sparse training in Reinforcement Learning (\textbf{RL}).